The importance of high quality early care and education cannot be overstated.

 What is TIPS?

-The Tuition Investment Program Support (TIPS) has been created by River Valley Child Development Services (the parent organization of Enterprise Child Development Center and School Age Connections).
+The Tuition Investment Program Support (TIPS) has been created by River Valley Child Development Services (the parent organization of School Age Connections).

 How does TIPS work?

 Donations are used to provide partial financial assistance to those families who are currently pursuing financial stability through higher education or work and are no longer eligible for subsidy through Link.
-This will enable them to keep their child at Enterprise Child Development Center and School Age Connections to continue high quality educational services.
+This will enable them to keep their child at School Age Connections to continue high quality educational services.

 How does TIPS affect my child or me?